-Hot Lunch Program
+Boxed Lunch Program

-A hot lunch is prepared daily by the cafeteria staff.
-Students in Grades 1-8 may purchase lunch on a daily basis beginning with the first day of school.
+A boxed lunch is prepared daily by the cafeteria staff.
+Students in grade1 through grade 8 may purchase a boxed lunch on a daily basis beginning with the first day of school.
 Kindergarten students must pack a lunch for the 1st semester and may participate in the pizza program in the 2nd semester on a limited basis.
 A menu will be posted on-line with the monthly newsletter.